 Submissions should follow the two-column format of the ACL proceedings and should not exceed eight (8) pages, NOT including references.
 We strongly recommend the use of ACL LaTeX style files or Microsoft Word Style files tailored for this year's conference.
 The style files and example documents are available from the workshop website.
 We reserve the right to reject submissions that do not conform to these styles including font and page size restrictions.

 The preferred submission format is PDF.
 If this introduces problems, please contact the organisers beforehand.

 If we cannot print your file by the submission date it will be rejected without being reviewed.
 Therefore you are encouraged to send an early version with the typographical complexity of your final intended version so that we can check it is printable.
 All papers should include the full authors' names and affiliations.
 (Note that this diverges from the "blind" submission guidelines adopted for ACL conferences.)

 Detailed directions for submission will be made available at the workshop website.
-Contact the organisers (workshop AT alta DOT asn DOT au) for any questions regarding this process.
+Contact the organisers for any questions regarding this process.

-A proceedings containing all papers (presentations and posters) will be produced in paper and/or CD-ROM format.
-Each format will have an ISBN number.
+A proceedings containing all papers (presentations and posters) will be produced in online and CD-ROM formats.
+The online format will have an ISSN number.

-*** We have instituted a later submission deadline for papers with **first-named** authors that are current Honours or Undergraduate students.
-If you qualify for this condition and plan to submit to this deadline then you must register an "Intention to Submit" with the workshop chairs by the normal submission due date (now Sept 5).
-Send an email to the organisers (workshop AT alta DOT asn DOT au) with title, authors, and abstract.
+* We have instituted a later submission deadline for papers with first-named authors that are current Honours or Undergraduate students.
+If you qualify for this condition and plan to submit to this deadline then you must register an "Intention to Submit" with the workshop chairs by the normal submission due date.
+Send an email to the organisers with title, authors, and abstract.

 The Australasian Language Technology Workshop is being organised by ALTA, the Australasian Language Technology Association.

-For any comments or questions about the workshop please contact the organizers (workshop AT alta DOT asn DOT au).
+For any comments or questions about the workshop please contact the organizers: